Initial-state geometry and multiplicity distributions in pp and pPb collisions: Introduction

 The effect of the initial state geometry and its fluctuations on multiplicity distributions in pp collisions was investigated in \cite{larry16}.
 In that work the authors studied multiplicity distributions in the dense-dense limit of the CGC, exploring the nature of high multiplicity events in pp collisions.
 They considered the standard fluctuations of the collision geometry together with color charge fluctuations and could obtain a reasonable description of data, excluding the highest multiplicity events.
 Additional sources of saturation scale fluctuations were required to explain the rare events which give rise to the tails of the multiplicity distribution in pp collisions.
 These fluctuations are a consequence of stochastic splitting of dipoles that are not accounted for in the conventional frameworks of CGC \cite{Iancu:2004es,Munier:2003sj,Mueller:1993rr,Iancu:2003zr}, and are described via a log-normal distribution.
 The width of the Gaussian distribution $\sigma$, as constrained by the data, appears to be energy independent, suggesting that these fluctuations have a non-perturbative origin.
 In \cite{larry16} the authors did not address the specific case of the baryon junction.
 More recently, the effect of BJ initial conditions in multiplicity distributions in pp collisions was studied in \cite{deb20}.
 The authors found that the BJ initial conditions provide a reasonable description of the data, but they were not able to account for the very large multiplicity events.

 In this work we use the MC-KLN simulator implementing BJ initial configurations, as in \cite{schenke}, with intrinsic fluctuations, as in \cite{larry16}, and apply it to the multiplicity distributions, as in \cite{deb20}.
-Here we focus on p-Pb collisions, not addressed in any of these studies, and compare our results to very recent data \cite{alice24}.
+Here we focus on pp and p-Pb collisions, the second not addressed in any of these studies, and compare our results to very recent data \cite{alice24}.